byrd-laif/soilMakers/readme.md

 **Conservation as a consequence of lifestyle and work.**

+### Putting nature on the balance sheet.

+***Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
+Mobilizing bio-resources (organic refuse) and converting this into bio-gold, Bio-Logical Body and Earth Care Services & Commodities.***

 ### *Bio-Logical Body And Earth Care; Connecting And Healing Soil To Soul.*

 **A Living Legacy - Ecology As Art; curating symbiotic relationships between Wo-Man, organisms and their environments.**